unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 Write in a natural first-person engineering voice, with prose carrying the story and tables, diagrams, and code supporting it.
 Avoid em dashes and en dashes in narrative prose.
 Use reproducible dark-site diagrams instead of ASCII art.
 End articles with Current State and Next Work.

-Keep drafts and review material under `docs/publication/` until the Publisher explicitly approves Jekyll adaptation and a publication date.
-Do not commit, push, deploy, publish, rebuild or restart the watched Jekyll server, alter site behavior, or repair tooling during the initial inventory.
+Keep evidence packets and review material under `docs/publication/`.
+The Publisher has authorized local browser drafts under the Jekyll post tree; use a provisional future date until the publication date is settled.
+Do not commit, push, deploy, or remote-publish without Publisher direction.
+Do not rebuild or restart the watched Jekyll server merely to make an ordinary source edit visible.
 ```